Skip to main content

 If no one has first priority, you qualify if the tenant was your family member.

-To qualify you must have been living there for at least 12 months, counting from when you or the tenant told the landlord that you had moved in.
+You must have been living there for at least 12 months, starting from when you or the tenant told the landlord that you had moved in.

 Family members are: